 As a rapidly-developing jurisdiction with modern legislation and attractive tax regimes, the Seychelles certainly has the opportunity to become a centre of e-commerce activity.
-The Internet has yet to have much direct impact on the conduct of offshore business from the Seychelles, but as with all other aspects of business activity, no one can doubt that there will be an impact, that it will be soon, and that it will be substantial.
+As yet, the Internet has had some direct impact on the conduct of offshore business from the Seychelles, though as with all other aspects of business activity, no one can doubt that this will increase.

-Following recommendations made by the International Telecommunications Union (ITU) and the Commonwealth Secretariat, the Seychelles Government set up an e-commerce task force in 2004, headed by the Telecom Division of the Ministry of Economic Planinng that will discuss and propose the implementation of a national e-commerce strategy.
-This exercise is expected to bring together the economy's main stakeholders to discuss how the Seychelles can benefit by adopting a strategy that will make use of the Internet as a medium for marketing of its national resources, products and services.
+Following recommendations made by the International Telecommunications Union (ITU) and the Commonwealth Secretariat, the Seychelles Government set up an e-commerce task force in 2004, headed by the Telecom Division of the Ministry of Economic Planning that will discuss and propose the implementation of a national e-commerce strategy.
+This exercise is expected to bring together the economy's main stakeholders to discuss how the Seychelles can adopt a strategy to make use of the Internet as a medium for marketing its national resources, products and services.

-Since 2003, competition has been provided by Airtel, a joint venture between the Bharti Group, Emtel, the premier GSM operator in Mauritius, some private investors and the Government of Seychelles.
+Since 2003, competition has been provided by Airtel, a joint venture between the Bharti Group, Emtel, the premier GSM operator in Mauritius, some private investors and the Seychellois Government.
 Registered as Telecom Seychelles Limited and operating under the brand name of Airtel, the company is licensed to offer comprehensive telecom services including GSM Cellular, PSTN (Fixed Lines), Fax and Data, International Roaming, connectivity to Internet Services and Maritime Telecom Services (INMARSAT).

 Airtel provides the whole range of telecom services, from GSM Mobile services, Airtel Prepaid Mobile Cards available at a string of outlets, International Roaming with 140 operators in 61 countries, a host of Value Added Services, Fixed Cellular services and a fast growing Fixed Line network.